HackYourFuture/Node.js/week1/README.md

 ### npm_example

 This is the babel boilerplate that we build useing npm.
 It's important you have this running because from now on we will use ES6.
-Cover everything about npm is not easy and if you are bit confused about commondas we used today in the class remember the [npm docs](https://docs.npmjs.com/) is your best friend.
+Cover everything about npm is not easy, if you still are a bit confused about the commands we used today have a look at the [npm docs](https://docs.npmjs.com/).